holaphil/garbarnation-aab73/content/pages/episodes/episode-1.md

 ---
 title: Smitty's Tavern
 subtitle: >-
-  Located in Maplewood, New Jersey,Smitty's Tavern is a great example of working with what you might not know you already have.
-After cleaning out the junk and a little power washing, the beauty of the original walls is what really makes this garage bar (GarBar) stand out.
-It's authentic, rustic, with a a kind of ski chalet vibe... the perfect location for a beer or two.
+  Located in Maplewood, New Jersey,Smitty's Tavern is authentic, rustic, with a kind of ski chalet vibe... the perfect location for a beer or two.
 date: '2021-09-06'
 categories:
   - content/data/categories/season-1.yaml